A method of moments estimator for interacting particle systems and their mean field limit: Method of moments

 which is obtained by adding equation \eqref{eq:equationQV} to the system \eqref{eq:linear_system_tilde} and where therefore $\widetilde{\mathcal M}_{T,N} \in \R^{(M+1)\times P}$ and $\widetilde b_{T,N} \in \R^{M+1}$.
 We remark that the value $M$ has to be chosen such that the number of equations of the system \eqref{eq:linear_system_hat} is greater or equal than the number of parameters, i.e., $M \ge P-1$.
+Then, if $M = P-1$ and the matrix $\widetilde{\mathcal M}_{T,N}$ has full rank, the system has a unique solution, otherwise we can compute the minimum-norm least squares solution through the Moore–Penrose pseudoinverse.
+Moreover, since the parameter $\theta^* \in \Theta$, the estimator $\widehat \theta^M_{T,N} \in \Theta$ is finally defined as the projection of the solution of the linear system onto the convex and compact space $\Theta$

-Then, if $M = P-1$ the system has a unique solution, otherwise it is overdetermined and we can compute the least squares solution.
-For completeness and since it will be useful in the following analysis, let us finally introduce the linear system whose solution is the exact unknown parameter $\theta^*$
+where, for a matrix $A$, we denote by $A^\dagger$ its Moore–Penrose pseudoinverse.
+We remark that this definition is necessary in order to make the estimator well-defined but, as we will see later in the numerical experiments, it is not required in concrete applications in most of the cases.
+In fact, the least squares solution of system \eqref{eq:linear_system_hat} turns out to be always unique in practice.
+Moreover, for $N$ and $T$ large enough, it is also sufficiently close to the exact parameter, and therefore inside the set of admissible values $\Theta$, so that the projection is not needed.
+For completeness and since it will be useful in the following analysis, let us also introduce the linear system whose unique solution is the exact unknown parameter $\theta^*$

 which is obtained by adding to the system \eqref{eq:system_exact_tilde} the following limit equation for the quadratic variation $Q_T$ of the mean field limit